MCP Is Great for Tools. Terrible for Agents.

 ├── agent-e5f6g7h8.jsonl # Another subagent

-Claudebin filters out agent-* files and picks the most recent by mtime.
-Each JSONL line is a self-contained message object (user message, assistant response, tool call, tool result).
-The file is read as a UTF-8 string and sent as-is to the backend for rendering.
+I had to write logic to filter out those agent-* files and pick the most recent one by mtime.
+Each line is a self-contained JSON object.
+I read the whole file as a UTF-8 string and ship it to the backend.

 Device Authorization